STAR Voting can be adopted for elections with or without a primary

 What would a STAR Voting primary election look like?

-In this option candidates from each qualifying party would advance to the general election.
-Parties have the right to determine if they want to allow non-affiliated voters to participate or not.
+Note that each party has the right to determine if they want to allow non-affiliated voters to participate in their primary or not.

-Version 3: The top 2 candidates advance to a Choose-One plurality primary.
-This may be a good choice in states like Washington where a top-2 general election is mandated statewide and where a stepping-stone reform might be the best option on the table.
+Variation: The top two candidates advance to a Choose-One plurality primary.
+This may be a good choice in states like Washington where a top-two general election is mandated statewide and where a stepping-stone reform might be the best option on the table.

 Do you like this page?